wyndchyme/mc3ds-modern/docs/README.md

 <br>

 ## Method 2
-### UniStore (Automatic)
+### Unistore (Automatic)
 _Requires internet access on your New Nintendo 3DS system and Universal-Updater.
 Installation may take a long time, please be patient._

 1. Ensure that you have game patching enabled in your Luma settings by holding the Select button on startup. **If there is an '(x)' to the left of 'Enable game patching' in your Luma settings, then game patching is enabled.**
 2. Ensure that you have **Universal-Updater** installed on your console.
 [Universal-Updater can be downloaded here.](https://universal-team.net/projects/universal-updater)
 3. Open Universal-Updater and press the Settings icon in the bottom left corner of the touch screen.
-Press **'Select UniStore...'**
+Press **'Select Unistore...'**
-4. At the bottom of the 'Select a UniStore' screen, press the + button.
-Select **'Minecraft 3DS Community Unistore'** on the 'Recommended UniStores'.
+4. At the bottom of the 'Select a Unistore' screen, press the + button.
+Select **'Minecraft 3DS Community Unistore'** on the 'Recommended Unistores'.
-5. Return to the 'Select a UniStore' screen and select minecraft-3ds-community.unistore.
+5. Return to the 'Select a Unistore' screen and select minecraft-3ds-community.unistore.
 6. Find or search for Modernization MegaPack.
 Press 'A' while you have it selected.
 Select the correct download for your region from the 'Avaliable Downloads' screen.
 7. Press the 'Queue' button on the touch screen (directly above the search button) and press 'Action required!'
 8. Press 'Accept' when prompted.